 Tuition, Education and Textbook Amounts Certificates (T2202) for federal income tax purposes will be issued by the end of February, based on eligible fees assessed and paid during the previous calendar year.
 They will be available on your My.StMU account.
 Replacement T2202 statements are also available on your My.StMU account from 2008 to the present.
-A fee of \$5 will be charged for each duplicate statement older than 2008, and must be requested at the Enrolment Services Office.
+A fee of \$5 will be charged for each duplicate statement older than 2008, and must be requested to the Registrar's Office.